wsmoak/wsmoak.github.io/_posts/2015-07-12-phoenix-and-ecto-from-mix-new-to-heroku.md

 ### Step 0.5: Install the latest hex

 One thing first!
-There was a bug in hex (the package manager) that was fixed Sunday morning 7/12, however depending on what you have downloaded recently, you may have the bad version.
+There was a bug in hex (the package manager) that was [fixed][hex-bugfix] Sunday morning 7/12, however depending on what you have downloaded recently, you may have the bad version.
 Execute this command to [install hex locally](http://elixir-lang.org/docs/v1.0/mix/):

 <pre>
 $ mix local.hex